ArturSzczypta/Web-Scraping_Job_Site/README.md

 1. Inspect what technologies are mainly used in Poland with Python and SQL
 2. Deeper dive into logging and error handling
-3. Hand on experience with web scrapping
+3. Hands on experience with web scrapping
 4. Hands on experience with No-SQL database

 ## Compatablitity